Romanian Naval Aviation: Operational history in World War II

-In 1941, the Comandamentul Aero Dobrogea (Dobrogea Aero Command) was established, including the Seaplane Flotilla and the 53rd Fighter Squadron.
+In 1941, the Comandamentul Aero Dobrogea (Dobrogea Aero Command) was established, including the Seaplane Flotilla (headquartered at Palazu Mare on Lake Siutghiol) and the 53rd Fighter Squadron (located on the Mamaia airfield).
+The command was subordinated to the Royal Romanian Navy.
 On 26 March 1942, its name was changed to Comandamentul Aero Marină (Marine Aero Command).
 The aircraft and their crews proved their worth in reconnaissance missions along the coast and offshore to the Crimean coast, in the northern Black Sea basin or on the coasts of Asia Minor, as well as in anti-submarine and convoy escort missions.

 The most notable achievements of the Romanian Naval Aviation during World War II were the sinking of two Soviet submarines by a single Z.501 in August 1941, followed by the capture of a Soviet armed merchantman by a group of Heinkels in October.
 Romanian seaplanes monitored Soviet Navy locations and movements for the Luftwaffe bombers, which, with assistance from Escadrila 102, extirpated Soviet submarines from the Black Sea by late-autumn 1941.

 A slight defeat came in the autumn of 1943, when a Z.501 was shot down by Soviet ace Grigoriy Rechkalov.
 Throughout the war, Romania lost 8 seaplanes, of which 7 were due to accidents.

-On 8 September 1944, the Seaplane Flotilla, its headquarters and bases were occupied by Soviet troops.
+On 8 September 1944, the Seaplane Flotilla headquarters and bases were occupied by Soviet troops.
 Material goods and the operational archive of the Flotilla were confiscated.
 After the war, the period of decline continued.
+As a result of the occupation, the Flotilla headquarters were moved to Lake Snagov where it functioned until 1948, when it was moved back to Palazu Mare.